 When you walk through the doors of your workplace each day, your mind is probably focused on performing your job well and being productive—not on the possibility of sustaining a job-related injury.
-Yet nearly one million workplace injuries occur every year.
+Nearly one million workplace injuries occur every year.

 Most employers dedicate significant portions of their budgets to ensuring that their facilities meet safety standards and that their employees are educated regarding safety at work.
 But accidents can still happen even with the best protocols.
 This is where workman’s compensation insurance comes in.